ExaWorks/job-api-spec/CONTRIBUTING.md

 ## Development Process

-- A contributor shall not commit changes directly to the project
+- A contributor shall not commit changes directly to the project.
 - To submit a patch, a contributor shall create a pull request back to the project.